tailup7/ChannelFlow/README.md

 <br>
 <br>
 Voltex structure is found a little at near wall at initial time, but this is not fully developed turbulent voltex.
-More trial with high Ret, more grid numbers and time steps are needed.
+More trial with high Ret, more grid counts and time steps are needed.

 ## Comment
 The figure is resulted with
-grid number : 64,64,64 <br>
+grid counts : 64,64,64 <br>
 Ret : 300